-The Pseudoscorpion Recorders' Group has been established to improve our knowledge of this small enigmatic group of arachnids.
-In the UK there are fewer than 30 species.
-Historically, records were accumulated at ITE Monks Wood Experimental Station and, in 1980, Jones published the first Provisional Atlas.
-In 1982 the author established a recording scheme and computerised the records.
-A periodic newsletter, Galea, is produced.
-Details, including copies of Galea, images, and the current distributions, can be found on the website below.
-Contact: Dr Gerald Legg, Booth Museum of Natural History, 194 Dyke Road, Brighton BN1 5AA; email: prg@britishspiders.org.uk or pseudoscorps@chelifer.com; website: http://www.chelifer. com/pseudos.
-The PRG produces a newsletter annually, distributed to British Arachnological Society members in the UK.
-These are also available on-line at the BAS website.
+The Pseudoscorpion Recorders' Group (PRG) was established to improve our knowledge of this small enigmatic group of arachnids that includes 27 species in the UK.
+Historically, records were accumulated at ITE Monks Wood Experimental Station and, in 1980, Philip Jones published the first Provisional atlas.
+In 1982, he established a recording scheme and computerised the records.
+Later, the records were transferred to Dr Gerald Legg then at the Booth Museum of Natural History, Brighton.